Prohozo/heath-checks/README.md

 # heath-checks
-Check if my computer is heathy
+Check if my computer is heathy!!!!